New Values

 New Values is the third solo album by American musician Iggy Pop.
 It was released on April 27, 1979, by Arista.
-It reached number 60 in the UK Charts, and number 180 on the Billboard 200 and would be Pop's first solo effort made without the involvement of David Bowie.
+It reached number 60 in the UK albums chart, and number 180 on the Billboard 200 and would be Pop's first solo effort made without the involvement of David Bowie.

 Background

 New Values was Pop's first record for Arista and the first collaboration by Pop and James Williamson since Kill City.
 The album also reunited Pop and Williamson with multi-instrumentalist Scott Thurston, who had played live piano for the Stooges on Metallic K.O. and Kill City.

 Recording and release

 Although Williamson played guitar on "Don't Look Down", Scott Thurston played guitar on all other tracks, with Williamson concentrating on production.
 Likewise, although one of the songs was written by Pop and Williamson, five tracks were collaborations between Pop and Thurston.

 New Values was released in 1979 by record label Arista.
 Although well-received critically, the album was not a commercial success, only reaching number 180 in the US Billboard 200 chart.

 Videos were made for "I'm Bored" and "Five Foot One".